Post-autistic economics: Terminology

-The pejorative reference to the neurodevelopmental disorder autism is considered offensive by some economists.
-Greg Mankiw has said that "use of the term indicates a lack of empathy and understanding for those who live with actual, severe autism".
+The pejorative reference to autism is considered offensive by some economists.

 Response

 The French minister of education appointed a panel headed by Jean-Paul Fitoussi to inquire into economics teaching.
 In 2000, the panel called for limited reform.

 Articles associated with the movement were published in the Post-Autistic Economics Newsletter from September 2000.
 This electronic newsletter became the Post-Autistic Economics Review and, since 2008, has existed as the peer-reviewed journal Real-World Economics Review.

 Several responses to the French students' open letter were also published in Le Monde.
 A counter-petition signed by 15 French economists was published in October 2000.
 Robert Solow adhered to the "main thesis" of the French students' petition, but criticised the "opaque and almost incomprehensible" debate that followed among academics.
-Olivier Blanchard also published a response defending mainstream economics.
+Olivier Blanchard published a response defending mainstream economics.
 Other notable economists, such as Steve Keen and James K. Galbraith, wrote elsewhere in support of the French students.